 Quick summary

-- Context (illness, medication, timing) matters.
+• Context factors (illness, medication, timing) can shift interpretation.

 What FT4 actually measures